Infantile Refsum disease: Molecular mechanism

 Infantile Refsum disease is an autosomal recessive disorder caused by mutations in genes that encode peroxins, proteins required for normal peroxisome assembly.
 Most commonly, patients have mutations in the PEX1, PEX3, PEX6, PEX12, and PEX26 genes.
-In almost all cases, patients have mutations that inactivate or greatly reduce the activity of both the maternal and paternal copies of one these aforementioned PEX genes.
+In almost all cases, patients have mutations that inactivate or greatly reduce the activity of both the maternal and paternal copies of one of these aforementioned PEX genes.

-As a result of impaired peroxisome function, an individual's tissues and cells can accumulate very long chain fatty acids (VLCFA) and branched chain fatty acids (BCFA) that are normally degraded in peroxisomes.
+As a result of impaired peroxisome function, an individual's tissues and cells can accumulate very long-chain fatty acids (VLCFA) and branched-chain fatty acids (BCFA) that are normally degraded in peroxisomes.
 The accumulation of these lipids can impair the normal function of multiple organ systems, as discussed below.
 In addition, these individuals can show deficient levels of plasmalogens, ether-phospholipids that are especially important for brain, lung, and heart functions.